-Furthermore, guidelines issued on 10 February 2010 and then amended by new guidelines issued on 28 March 2013 by the Ministry of Health concerning the advertising of medical products through new media, as well as guidelines and directives issued by the Italian Medicine Agency (AIFA), must also be considered.
+Furthermore, guidelines issued on 20 December 2017 by the Ministry of Health concerning the advertising of medical products through new media, as well as guidelines and directives issued by the Italian Medicine Agency (AIFA), must also be considered.

 Finally, it should be noted that all advertising is subject to the general rules set forth by Legislative Decree No. 145/2007 on misleading and comparative advertising.